finance calculator

 Does GRM include other income?

-Yes—include recurring income like parking or pet fees in gross rent, but keep it realistic to avoid understating GRM.
+You can include recurring income like parking, storage, or pet fees in gross rent, but keep it realistic to avoid understating GRM.

 Related calculators

 For quick screening only.
-Verify rents, vacancy, and expenses with real financials before making investment decisions.
+Verify rents, vacancy, expenses, and capital needs with real financials and professional advice before making investment decisions.